kategengler/ember-feature-flags/README.md

 #### `config.featureFlagsService`

-The name of the `features` injection can be customized with the `featureFlagsService` config option.
+The name of the `features` service can be customized with the `featureFlagsService` config option.
 For example:

 ```javascript